klausi/mastodon-bluesky-sync/README.md

 - Your boost on Mastodon will be posted automatically to Bluesky with a "♻️ username:" prefix

 ## Old data deletion feature for better privacy
-Optionally a configuration option can be set to delete posts from your Bluesky account that are older than 90 days.
+- Optionally a configuration option can be set to delete posts from your Bluesky account that are older than 90 days.
+- Optionally a configuration option can be set to delete favorites from your Mastodon account that are older than 90 days.

 ## Installation and execution